 Rules and Guidelines for Public Computer Station Use

 - Stations are available on a walk-in basis.
 Time limit on these stations is one (1) hour if another person is waiting.

 - Patrons wanting to use the computer stations must sign-in using our Envisionware sign-in system.
-To sign on to Envisionware, you will use your library card number and a PIN.
-Contact a library staff member if you do not have or do not recall your PIN.
-If you have forgotten or are not eligible for a library card, you may obtain a visitors pass from staff.
+To sign on to Envisionware, patrons will use their library card numbers and PINs.
+Staff members will help patrons who do not have or do not recall their PINs.
+If a patron has forgotten or is not eligible for a library card, the patron may obtain a guest pass.
 Patrons may not misuse the sign-in process to gain additional periods of usage.

 - Patrons are expected to be knowledgeable in basic computer operations.
-Library staff does not offer individualized instruction.
+Library staff cannot always offer individualized instruction.

-- Printing of information is allowed, currently for 20 cents per page for b/w or 50 cents per page for color printing.
-Payments for printing will be handled through the Envisionware system.
-You will need to “load” your Envisionware account prior to printing.
-This can be done at the Envisionware machine on the 2nd floor or at the Reference or Children's Desks.
-To reduce cost, be sure you only print out what you need.
+- Printing is allowed, currently for 20 cents per page for b/w or 50 cents per page for color printing.
+Payments for printing will be handled through the Envisionware system, either with staff or via self-service stations.
+To reduce cost, patrons are encouraged to only print out what they need.